 First, Greens all around the country run on a unified vision of the 10 Key Values and are free to speak their minds about issues and solutions since the party refuses corporate sponsorship and is a truly independent, grassroots party.
 Running as a Green helps educate voters about the worldwide Green movement and solutions to the issues facing us.
 In fact, many voters already know about the Green Party and what our values are; we often get many positive compliments while petitioning for ballot access!
 Your campaign can excite and energize voters and volunteers and help build the party as an alternative to the two-party system.

 Second, since Greens do not hold primaries, Green candidates may focus all of the energy on the general election in November rather than the primaries in early spring.
 You effectively get an extra 6 months of campaigning compared to primary candidates, giving more time to reach more voters.
-Plus, due to Pennsylvania's closed primary system, if you ran as a major party candidate in the primary, you would be excluding voters from the other major party and indepdent voters that would vote for you if they could.
+Plus, due to Pennsylvania's closed primary system, if you ran as a major party candidate in the primary, you would be excluding voters from other parties and independent voters that would vote for you if they could.
 There is the potential to pick up many more votes from these independent voters in the general election and win with a real coalition of community support.

 Third, the Green Party is recognized as a "minor party" under PA state law, which entitles us to certain ballot access protections that other third party or independent candidates may not get.
 We can offer lower petition signature counts for statewide offices, and are allowed to nominate candidates for any vacancies or special elections that occur.

 How do I run?

-The exact details depend on the office you are seeking, but generally speaking it only takes a few forms a small fee (some local offices are free to file though!) to become an official candidate on the ballot.
+The exact details depend on the office you are seeking, but generally speaking it only takes a few forms and a small fee (some local offices are free to file though!) to become an official candidate on the ballot.